-Can you put high value clients in their room for that seminar in exchange for stage time?
-If they won’t offer you a 90 minute speaking slot, can you get 10-15 minutes?
+Can you put high-value potential clients in their room for that seminar in exchange for stage time?
+If they won’t offer you a 90-minute speaking slot, can you get 10-15 minutes?

 Take Action Now: List out the big ten stages you want to be on in the next year.
 The people who own those stages are the people you want to start building relationships with and adding value to.

 Your own seminar room is an asset.
 The moment you do your first seminar, that’s going to help you get booked on more stages.

 If you hold a seminar with 30-40 people in your audience, that’s an asset.
-You could invite 2 guests speakers to join you and use your stage to negotiate something of equal value in return – they could give you a speaking slot on their stage or do something of equitable value (introduce you to people, add people to your list, being people into your seminar room, etc).
+You could invite 2 guest speakers to join you and use your stage to negotiate something of equal value in return – they could give you a speaking slot on their stage or do something of equitable value (introduce you to people, add people to your list, being people into your seminar room, etc).